scottjbaldwin/AWSCodePipelineExample/README.md

 `tools/TestDeployment -Environment Prod -AwsProfilePrefix <prefix>` Where you have an AWS profile that can access your prod in the form `<prefix>-Prod`.
 Alternatively, just make multiple requests to the Version API enpoint in your deployment.

+### Build Pipeline Failure Notification

+AWS Codepipeline makes use of the native features of the AWS platform to expose state changes in the pipeline.
+[CodePipeline uses EventBridge events](https://docs.aws.amazon.com/codepipeline/latest/userguide/detect-state-changes-cloudwatch-events.html) to monitor for state changes in the overall, pipeline, any stage in the pipeline, or any specific action.
+A notification can then be created using SNS.
+This approach is powerful, as it means that the events can be consumed by a wide range of endpoints (e.g. Lambda).
+The downside, however, is that it makes setting up a simple email notification to your team when the pipeline fails, somewhat less trivial than it should be.
+This project now shows how to achieve this by adding the necessary resources (Event, SNS Topic etc...) to the pipeline cloudformation script.
+Anyone who wants email notifications of the pipeline failure will need to subscribe to the SNS topic.

 ## Roadmap and Contributing

 I would really like to continue adding to this example to demonstrate the various techniques.
 I am also open to Pull Requests or for people to raise issues.
 Please let me know if there's anything you'd like to see.
 I have a few ideas myself.